Learn About Trichotillomania And Treatment Options

 Trichotillomania treatments are similar to those related to other forms of impulse control disorders and obsessive-compulsive disorder.
 Some home options might include deep breathing or using a stress ball when you feel the urge to pull out your hair.
 These options can help soothe the emotional distress that leads to an increasing sense of urgency to engage in hair pulling behavior.

-If you or someone you know may be living with this disorder, it can be best to seek professional treatment as soon as possible.
+If you or someone you know may be living with this disorder, it can be best to seek professional mental health treatment as soon as possible.
 It may seem like something you can overcome on your own, but you may find that moving past trichotillomania can be easier with support.

 Psychotherapy with a licensed mental health professional can be an excellent place to start.
 There may be several types of therapy used to help people with trichotillomania overcome their urges.
 One of the most common therapy methods for this condition is generally called habit reversal training (HRT), which can help you identify situations in which you’re most tempted to pull your hair, and then learn other ways to respond to that urge.